life4/deal/docs/details/tests.md

 ## Fuzzing

 [Fuzzer](https://en.wikipedia.org/wiki/Fuzzing) is when an external tool or library (fuzzer) generates a bunch of random data in hope to break your program.
 That means, fuzzing requires a lot of resources and is performance-critical.
-This is why most of the fuzzers are written on C. However, there are few Python wrappers for existing fuzzers, with awful interface but working:
+This is why most of the fuzzers are written on C. However, there are few Python wrappers for existing fuzzers to simplify fuzzing for Python functions:

 + [atheris](https://github.com/google/atheris)
 + [python-afl](https://github.com/jwilk/python-afl)